IceWhaleTech/CasaOS-CLI/README.md

   version       Show version

 Flags:
-  -h, --help              help for casaosctl
+  -h, --help              help for casaos-cli
   -u, --root-url string   root url of CasaOS API (default "localhost:80")

 Additional help topics:
-  casaosctl gateway       All gateway related commands casaosctl user          All user related commands
+  casaos-cli gateway       All gateway related commands casaos-cli user          All user related commands

-Use "casaosctl [command] --help" for more information about a command.
+Use "casaos-cli [command] --help" for more information about a command.
 ```

 ## Contributing